Kung Fu Hustle: Reception

 Hong Kong director and film critic Gabriel Wong praised the film for its black comedy, special effects and nostalgia, citing the return of many retired kung fu actors from the 1970s.
 Film critic Roger Ebert's description of the film ("like Jackie Chan and Buster Keaton meet Quentin Tarantino and Bugs Bunny") was printed on the promotion posters for the film in the US.
 Other critics described it as a comedic version of Crouching Tiger, Hidden Dragon.
 Positive reviews generally gave credit to the elements of mo lei tau comedy present in the film.
 A number of reviewers viewed it as a computer-enhanced Looney Tunes punch-up.
 In a 2010 interview, actor Bill Murray called Kung Fu Hustle "the supreme achievement of the modern age in terms of comedy".
 In 2021, American filmmaker James Gunn called it "the greatest film ever made".

-The combination of the necessary cynicism and sentential nostalgia which makes the audience laugh implies that a world of human complexity is beneath the interesting deceptive surface.